 External Examiners should be familiar with any electronic systems used as part of the marking process.

-The broad timetable of University level Progression and Awards Board dates may be found by clicking the link to the right.
+The broad timetable of University level Progression and Awards Board dates may be found here.
 Subject level Boards are usually held a few days prior to these University Boards.

 External Examiners with no prior experience of Higher Education may not have sole oversight of a programme.

-Here is a video of this year’s induction event held on 22 March 2019
+Here is a video of induction event held on 22 March 2019.

 Information about External Examiners

-In line with the QAA’s Quality Code, the name, position and institution of External Examiners will be included in College/School handbooks.
-Students must not contact you directly and, if they do, please inform us.
+In line with the QAA’s UK Quality Code, Advice and Guidance: External Expertise, the name, position and institution of External Examiners will be included in College/School handbooks.
+Students should not contact External Examiners.
+In the event that this happens, External Examiners should contact Academic Quality Services.

 Disputes Involving the External Examiner